ATSC-M/H: Other mobile standards

-Until its shutdown, MediaFLO had been available in parts of the United States.
-It was a premium service that required subscription.
-ATSC-M/H would be free to air, as are regular broadcast signals.
+Until its shutdown, MediaFLO was available in parts of the United States.
+It was a premium service which required subscription.
+ATSC-M/H was free to air, as are regular broadcast signals.
+Both standards were designed without sufficient consideration of the continued growth of the internet and mobile platforms which today provide excellent multimedia capabilities using only web-centric codecs and protocols rather than repurposing of existing standards suited to legacy broadcasting.